 Camping: Hidden View Campground is located within Hidden View Recreation Area.
 It offers 53 campsites (23 electric campsites with 30- and 50-amp and 30 non-electric campsites) and two group campsites that can accommodate 50 people each.
 Each campsite is equipped with a picnic table, barbecue grill, fire pit, and a lantern hook.
 Some sites have shade shelters.
 There are four comfort stations located throughout the campground that offer water borne toilets and hot showers.
 A large playground is available between A and B loops, an amphitheater located by Comfort Station #4, and the Shaw-Shuck Nature Trail (self-guided) located near the dump station.
 In the group camping area, there is also one sand volleyball court and a horseshoe pit to enjoy.
 Non-electric sites are $20/night, electric sites are $30/night, Group camp sites are $100/night.
 Hidden View Campground is 100 percent reservable.
 Make your reservations at https://www.rec.gov or by calling (877) 444-6777.

 Hidden View Campground Map

-The former Fresno River basin which is now Hensley Lake used to be home to the Miwok and Yokuts people.
-Their presence in the area is still evident, mostly in the form of milling areas, where they prepared food.
+Historical Information: Prior to USACE management, the Fresno River Basin, now Hensley Lake, used to be home to the Miwok and Yokuts people.
+Evidence of their presence in the area are still visible.

-Also of historical interest is a monument in the Buck Ridge Recreation Area erected to the memory of Major James D. Savage.
-Highly successful as a miner, trader and leader, Major Savage is credited with the discovery of Yosemite Valley on March 25, 1851, during the Mariposa Indian War.
-As a trader, Savage established a store on the Fresno River where he made a small fortune trading goods for gold with local miners.
+Major James D. Savage: A historical monument in memory of Major James D. Savage can be found in the Buck Ridge Recreational Area.
+Savage is credited with the discovery of Yosemite Valley on March 25, 1851, during the Mariposa Indian War.
+Savage was a highly successful miner, trader, and leader.
+He established a store on the Fresno River where he made a small fortune trading goods for gold with local miners.